Last Updated on October 14, 2024

 Who May Apply

-This program is open to active duty enlisted Sailors.
-Selected Reserve (SELRES), Training and Administration of Reserve, and Individual Ready Reserve Sailors, as well as SELRES serving on active duty for operational support, mobilization, active duty for training, one-to-three year recall orders, or canvasser recruiter duty, are ineligible to apply for this program.
+This program is only for active-duty enlisted Sailors.
+If you’re in the Selected Reserve (SELRES), Training and Administration of Reserve, or Individual Ready Reserve, you can’t apply.
+Also, SELRES on active duty for operational support, mobilization, training, short-term recall orders, or working as a canvasser recruiter aren’t eligible either.

 Application Process